Ssousuke/local-library/README.md

 - This project is entirely made in .NET.
 - You need docker installed on your system
-- You need install Docker in your System.
-Up Docker see the Magic.
+- Up Docker see the Magic.

 ## Features ENDPOINTS
 Basically this application is a CRUD, so don't expect anything complex.